liquidprompt/liquidprompt/README.md

 `source liquidprompt.bash`

-Copy the `liquidpromptrc-dist` file in your home directory as `~/.liquidpromptrc` and edit it according to your preferences.
+Copy the `liquidpromptrc-dist` file in your home directory as `~/.config/liquidpromptrc` or `~/.liquidpromptrc` and edit it according to your preferences.
 If you skip this step, the default behaviour will be used.

 ## PUT THE PROMPT IN A DIFFERENT ORDER